 Also, when you include a file, all of the file's contents get included.
 You can't specify that you only want a specific part of the file included.
 However, you can use parameters with includes.
-See Jekyll's documentation (http://stackoverflow.com/questions/21976330/passing-parameters-to-inclusion-in-liquid-templates)
+See the following Jekyll cast for more info about using parameters with includes: